ofiwg/libfabric/man/fi_opx.7.md

   - `FI_OPX_HFI_SELECT=default,core:1:0` all callers will use default HFI selection logic.

 *FI_OPX_DELIVERY_COMPLETION_THRESHOLD*
 : Integer.
+Will be deprecated.
+Please use FI_OPX_SDMA_BOUNCE_BUF_THRESHOLD.

+*FI_OPX_SDMA_BOUNCE_BUF_THRESHOLD*
-The minimum message length in bytes to force delivery completion.
+: Integer.
+The maximum message length in bytes that will be copied to the SDMA bounce buffer.
+  For messages larger than this threshold, the send will not be completed until receiver has ACKed.
 Value must be between 16385 and 2147483646.
 Defaults to 16385.

 *FI_OPX_SDMA_DISABLE*
 : Integer.
 Disables SDMA offload hardware.
 Default is 0